|By Laurent Duplat, AI & SME Consultant

 Innosuisse

 Direct grants for AI innovation projects.
 In 2026, projects combining AI with ecological transition or health are prioritised.
-Available budget: up to CHF 250,000 for applied research projects.
+Available budget: up to custom project scope for applied research projects.
+Startups that secure Innosuisse co-funding also gain credibility with private investors — the federal stamp of approval signals that the technology has passed independent scientific review.

 AI4Switzerland